lolyhop/gnn-wiki-project/README.md

 ## 1. Defining the Scope

 You can’t simply “download Wikipedia” — it is too massive and disconnected.
-To create a coherent dataset, we needed a strategy.
-We started by manually curating a list of root categories covering the broad pillars of the IT landscape, from theoretical foundations to applied engineering:
+To create a coherent dataset that focuses on IT domain, we needed a strategy.
+Firstly, we decided to curate a list of article categories that represent most IT topics (we curated them manually):

 ```python
 SEED_CATEGORIES = [